 Required Courses: C&S BIO 199 (4 Units) AND C&S BIO M187 (4 Units)

 In Option 1, students will engage in supervised research with a UCLA faculty member while taking 4 units of C&S BIO 199, a directed research course.
 At the completion of C&S BIO 199, the supervising faculty mentor, also known as the Primary Investigator (PI), will assign a grade based on students’ work in the lab and a culminating paper or project providing evidence of work completed, as outlined in the 199 contract.
+Students are required to take one(1) quarter of C&S BIO 199.
+However, students have the option to re-enroll in C&S BIO 199 every quarter that they participate in research, given that their PI signs off on a contract for that quarter.
+Students can re-enroll in C&S BIO 199 as long as they do not surpass 32 units worth of C&S BIO 199 course credit.
+For more information about this, please meet with the C&S BIO Academic Advisor.

 Students will then complete C&S BIO M187, a research communications class that teaches students to communicate research results both orally and in writing through in-class presentations and completion of the senior research thesis.
 In this class, students will complete the three deliverables for the Capstone project as described here.
-The final grade for M187 will be assigned by the professor of the class, in consultation with students’ senior research advisor, based on the deliverables completed.
+The final grade for M187 will be assigned by the professor of the class, in consultation with the students’ senior research advisor, based on the deliverables completed.

 Planning for Capstone Option 1 Courses